Vinings Bus Accident Attorneys

 When and How to Make a Claim Against Public Transit in Vinings

-The first thing you should do after a Vinings car accident is call 911 and seek emergency medical treatment for any injuries.
+The first thing you should do after a Vinings car accident is to call 911 and seek emergency medical treatment for any injuries.

 If you are able to, gather as much information as possible.
 You should take plenty of pictures of the scene and the vehicles involved in the crash, as well as gather as many eyewitness reports as possible.
 When the police arrive, you will also want to write down their badge numbers and ask for a copy of the accident report.
 Make sure not to leave before documenting car/bus model numbers and license plates as well.
 If you are unable to complete these steps because you need immediate medical attention, ask a friend or family member to do them for you.